 Some of the top line findings from the report include::

-- Two insulin manufacturers considered dropping list prices by up to 50% in 2018 – neither did, because it wasn’t good for business.
+- Two insulin manufacturers considered dropping list prices by up to 50 percent in 2018—neither did, because it wasn’t good for business.

 - The rise of list prices is due to the profits they create for insulin manufacturers and PBMs, as well as PBM pressure for rebates, and threats to exclude products from insurance formularies.

-- The insulin manufacturers admit they could drop some rebates by up to 89% and still be profitable.
+- The insulin manufacturers admit they could drop some rebates by up to 89 percent and still be profitable.